 Writer’s guide is a perfect resource for students, instructors and professionals to write any types of writings, such as paper, assignments, emails, essay, etc, by checking the resources for grammar, research and writing support at Writer’s guide.

 The user interface of Writer’s Guide was rudimentary, outdated, and hard to navigate

 The last update of user interface design was in 2016.

 Users cannot quickly navigate to their search content by using the old search function.

 I required to think of creative user experience solutions to reconstruct the information architecture, so the product would retain current and attract more.

 My Role and Responsibility

 I worked as a user experience and interaction designer.
-I was responsible for recreating clarity user interfaces.
+I was responsible for recreating clear user interfaces.

-I designed wireframe, users flow, mockups and prototype to share my design vision, user-centered principles and clear information architecture content strategy.
-I evangelized UX ideas to the team, drive UI alignments with company guidance and make UX decisions.
+I designed wireframes, users flow, mockups, and prototypes to share my design vision, user-centered principles, and clear information architecture content strategy.
+I evangelized UX ideas to the team, drive UI alignments with company guidance, and make UX decisions.